 b) the access, use or disclosure is otherwise permitted under the Privacy Act and the PIP Act; or

-Where personal information is disclosed Spirit of Tasmania will seek to ensure that the information is held, used or disclosed consistently with the Privacy Act (including the APPs), the PIP Act and any other applicable laws.
+Where personal information is disclosed, the Company will seek to ensure that the information is held, used or disclosed consistently with the Privacy Act (including the APPs), the PIP Act and any other applicable laws.

-If a customer tells Spirit of Tasmania that they do not wish to have their personal information used for a particular purpose, Spirit of Tasmania will respect their wishes and will not use that personal information unless required by law or for law enforcement purposes.
-Spirit of Tasmania will make customers aware of the implications this may have on the service Spirit of Tasmania can provide.
+If a customer tells the Company that he/she does not wish to have personal information used for a particular purpose, the Company will not use that personal information for that purpose unless required by law or for law enforcement purposes.
+The Company will make customers aware that this may mean the Company is not able to provide the requested services to the customer.

-Spirit of Tasmania will co-operate with all law enforcement bodies in providing personal information when requested.
+The Company will co-operate with all law enforcement bodies in providing personal information when requested to do so.

 Customers must be told that they can opt out of receiving any more marketing or promotional literature.

-All Spirit of Tasmania’s marketing correspondence will display a clearly visible and user-friendly opt-out tick box.
-Spirit of Tasmania may imply consent to receive marketing material where this opt-out box is not ticked.
+All the Company’s marketing materials display a clearly visible and user-friendly opt-out option.
+The Company may infer that consent to receive marketing material has been given where this opt-out option is not chosen.

-All personal information held on any marketing databases will be permanently destroyed or de-identified within 45 days of receipt of an opt-out notice or a request to be removed from the database.
+All personal information held on any sales and marketing databases will be permanently destroyed or made anonymous within 45 days of receipt of an opt-out notice or a request to be removed from the database.

-A customer may request Spirit of Tasmania to provide its source of the information.
-If it does so, Spirit of Tasmania must, within a reasonable period after the request is made, (usually within 30 days) notify the customer of the source unless it is impracticable or unreasonable to do so.
+A customer may request the Company to provide its source of the personal information.
+If it does so, the Company must, within a reasonable period after the request is made, (usually within 30 days) notify the customer of the source unless it is impracticable or unreasonable to do so.

-Spirit of Tasmania's Loyalty Program /Travel Club will continue to work on an opt-in basis.
-Spirit of Tasmania will not send any online marketing material that does not contain an opt-out clause.
+The Company’s online Loyalty, Travel Program and other electronic communication items will continue to work on an opt-in basis.
+The Company will not send any online marketing material that does not contain an opt-out option.

-In some circumstances Spirit of Tasmania may need to disclose personal information about a customer to Spirit of Tasmania’s overseas Protection and Indemnity Club (insurer) located in the United Kingdom.
+In some limited circumstances the Company may need to disclose personal information about a customer to recipients outside Australia, including to: the Company’s

-Before Spirit of Tasmania discloses personal information about a customer to its overseas insurer, Spirit of Tasmania must take reasonable steps to ensure that the insurer complies with the APPs in relation to the information, unless one of the exemptions in the Privacy Act applies.
+Before the Company discloses personal information about a customer to any overseas recipient, the Company will take reasonable steps to ensure that the overseas recipient complies with the APPs in relation to the information, unless one of the exemptions in the Privacy Act applies.

 The PIP Act and Privacy Act are not intended to interfere with legal obligations to disclose information for law enforcement and regulatory purposes.

-In the event of an emergency or where Spirit of Tasmania deems it necessary, customers’ names and addresses will be provided to any authorities and/or agencies that assist in dealing with any such emergency or disaster.
+In the event of an emergency or where the Company deems it necessary, customers’ names and addresses will be provided to any authorities and/or agencies that assist in dealing with any such emergency or disaster.

-By booking and travelling with Spirit of Tasmania, customers are deemed to consent to the disclosure of this information to such authorities and/or agencies.
+By booking and travelling with the Company, customers are deemed to consent to the disclosure of this information to such authorities and/or agencies in such circumstances.

-Spirit of Tasmania must take reasonable steps to ensure that any personal information it collects, uses or discloses is accurate, complete, up-to-date and relevant to Spirit of Tasmania's functions or activities.
+The Company must take reasonable steps to ensure that any personal information it collects, uses or discloses is accurate, complete, up-to-date and relevant to the Company’s functions or activities.

-Spirit of Tasmania stores customers’ information in different ways, including paper and electronic form and via third party data storage providers.
+The Company stores customer personal information in different ways, including in paper and electronic form and via third party data storage providers.

-Spirit of Tasmania treats all personal information as confidential.
-Spirit of Tasmania will take all reasonable steps to ensure that personal information is protected from:
+The Company treats all personal information as confidential.
+The Company will take all reasonable steps to ensure that personal information is protected from:

 a) misuse, interference and loss; and